EnthusiasticTeslim/JTK-Challenge/README.md

 - [x] Handle nan values
 - [x] Create model architecture with LSTM
 - [x] Improve model architecture - (Limited time for multiple tests)

-`num_hidden` is simply the dimension of the hidden state.<br>
-The number of hidden layers is something else entirely.
-You can stack LSTMs on top of each other, so that the output of the first LSTM layer is the input to the second LSTM layer and so on.
-The number of hidden layers is how many LSTMs you stack on top of each other.